inBiot-dev/lora-decoders/V1.0.0/README.md

 ### Configuration message:

 Information about the frequency of data upload, the type of ventilation and the status of the LED will appear in the configuration payload.
+> [!NOTE]
-Data that can be modified from the mobile application.
+> Led and ventilation type can be configured from the APP.

 | Data         | Bytes position | Description                                                                                                                                                             |
 | ------------ | -------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------- |